ruvaldak/VanillaBean-shaders/README.md

 # VanillA9
-This shaderpack is near-identical to vanilla rendering, except for supporting TAA and SSAO.
+This shaderpack is near-identical to vanilla rendering, except for supporting TAA and replacing Vanilla AO with SSAO.
 It's compatible with OptiFine, as well as Iris 1.1.2 and later.

 ## Credits
 * Vanilla rendering recreation from [XorDevs-Default-Shaderpack](https://github.com/XorDev/XorDevs-Default-Shaderpack)